Docker Deployment

 WorkingDirectory=/opt/aegis

-ExecStart=/usr/local/bin/aegis daemon --config /etc/aegis/config.yaml
+ExecStart=/usr/local/bin/aegis --daemon --config /etc/aegis/config.yaml

 Restart=on-failure